 These feelings are common and may be difficult to resolve.
 If you feel this way, it may take some time to reconcile the reality of your birth experience with what you’d imagined during your pregnancy.

 It might help to know that many women find their baby’s birth, whether vaginal or c-section, very different from what they expected.
 If you have nagging doubts about whether the surgery was really necessary, talk to your practitioner about it and ask him to review the decision with you.

 Remember, too, that you’re likely to have the range of emotions common to most mothers during the postpartum period, regardless of how they gave birth.
 Postpartum blues are common, whether you had a c-section or a vaginal birth, generally beginning a few days after delivery and lasting for a few days.

-If the feelings don't go away on their own in the first few weeks or you find that you're feeling worse rather than better, be sure to call your caregiver and tell him your symptoms.
+If the feelings don’t go away on their own in the first few weeks or you find that you’re feeling worse rather than better, be sure to call your caregiver and tell him your symptoms.
 You may be suffering from postpartum depression, a more serious problem that requires treatment, and he can give you a referral for help.
 If you think you might hurt yourself or your baby, seek professional help immediately.